The Kason Mordechai Smith Inclusive Books Library and LGBTQIA+ Archive

 A good way to meet other LGBTQ people in the area!
 Members suggest books to read and the club selects upcoming books as a group.

-Here are some more cool things we recommend:
+Here are some more bookish things we recommend:

 Rainbow History Project